tpbnick/docs/docs/py-lists.md

 #### Popping Items from any Position in a List

-We can use `pop()` to remove an item from any position in a list by including the index of the item you want to remove in parenthese:
+We can use `#!py pop()` to remove an item from any position in a list by including the index of the item you want to remove in parenthese:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki']